RakeshNemmani/Proj2-BIMM143/README.md

 Project 2!

 # Scientific Question:
-Can a color identifying program significantly improve the performance of a colorblind person when they take a color identification test?
+Can a color identifying program significantly improve in accuracy when Deep Neural Networks are used than chance when a color identification test is taken?

 # Scientific Hypothesis:
 If the color identifying algorithm is tested for accuracy along an ROC curve, then it should have significantly better performance than chance-50%.